|

 for

-brightly exposure; but can tolerate sunny exposure.
+they can tolerate sunny exposure.

 Suited for

-airy exposures.
 It is a

-small container size plant
+small container-size plant

-and prefers deep pot and good
+deep pot and good

 drainage